Rembardino/Work_sample/README.md

 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+### Dear client

+In mode/delivery you will find the three .sql files with the requested querys.

+Just some additional comments:

+for the request number 3:

+No gender information were present in the London database, the database may contain some error since it looks like that people older than 100 years are renting bikes